10 November 2017

 Now, the same factors that are driving digital innovation in the tech industry are also changing the landscape of data-intensive science.

-Except instead of worrying about facial recognition or getting the latest Snapchat filter just right, UK experts from STFC’s Scientific Computing Department (SCD) are helping researchers and companies around the world, to make and deliver amazing discoveries and improve our lives.
+Except instead of worrying about facial recognition or getting the latest Snapchat filter just right, UK experts from STFC’s Scientific Computing Department (SCD) and Hartree Centre are helping researchers and companies around the world, to make and deliver amazing discoveries and improve our lives.

 Here are just a few of the things they have been working on lately...